Ravindu987/V-Num/README.md

 4. Lim, B., Son, S., Kim, H., Nah, S. and Mu Lee, K., 2017.
 Enhanced deep residual networks for single image super-resolution.
 In Proceedings of the IEEE conference on computer vision and pattern recognition workshops (pp. 136-144)

 5. Kang, Dong.
 (2009).
 Dynamic programming-based method for extraction of license plate numbers of speeding vehicles on the highway.
 International Journal of Automotive Technology.
 10. 205-210.
 10.1007/s12239-009-0024-2.

+6. Lim, B., Son, S., Kim, H., Nah, S. and Mu Lee, K., 2017.
+Enhanced deep residual networks for single image super-resolution.
+In Proceedings of the IEEE conference on computer vision and pattern recognition workshops (pp. 136-144)